josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

 - October 7th - A simple bar chart showing the "Top 10 Airports with respect to Origin/Departures" has been completed.
 Also, the stacked bar chart showing the "Average Delay Time and Delay Reason for various airline carriers" has been completed.
 (Took 12+ hrs)
 - October 14th - Two pie charts have been completed showing the percentage of flights that were delayed at departure and arrival.
 The color denotes whether the delay was more than 15 mins or less than 15 mins.
 The tooltip shows the percentage delay w.r.t total delay of all flights.
 (Took 24+ hrs)
-- October 21st - Create one donut chart showing the airlines with the most delayed flights and another one for airports with the most delayed flights.
-Also, create a donut/pie chart showing the proportion of delayed flights that were diverted (Estimated Time: 20+ hrs)
+- October 21st - Two donut charts have been completed showing the airlines with the most delayed flights as well as the airports with the most delayed flights.
+Also, created a points on a map(with size) showing U.S. airports that have the most delays and a scatter plot showing the sum of departure delay for each hour of the day.
+(Took 24+ hrs)
-- October 28th - Combine two or three charts to a single dashboard and enable interaction between those charts.
-Selecting, hovering, zooming/brushing, linked highlighting, shared navigation & menus/sliders should be working fine.
+- October 28th - Create a histogram from the scatter plot and then combine the map and the histogram to a single view and enable brushing.
+Interactions on this chart should be working fine.
 (Estimated Time: 12+ hrs)
 - November 4th - Add the remaining charts to the dashboard and enable interaction between all the charts.
 (Estimated Time: 15+ hrs)

 ## Future Work

-The Airport IATA codes have been linked with geographical information so that it can be represented on a map and the airports with the most delays can be represented using bubble/point charts.
-It would also be quite interesting to plot connections between airports on a map.
+Since we have a map showing all the airports and their total delays, It would be quite interesting to plot connections between airports on a map.

 Also, we could look at time of day as correlating with delay.
 Those might be highly correlated, a scatter plot of those two metrics would bring it out clearly.